kudrom/lupulo/docs/accessors.rst

 Suppose you are building a widget to visualize the historical data of some of the sensors of your robot.
 As explained in :ref:`how_to_widget`, you receive the raw data in the *paint* function.
-That raw data follows the data schema the device is transmitting the information with.
-So, to access the information in the widget, you have to know what schema the device is following, right?
+That raw data follows the data schema the data source is transmitting the information with.
+So, to access the information in the widget, you have to know what schema the data source is following, right?
 Well, hell no. That's what you use the accessors for.

 An accessor is a function that returns datums that the widget is expecting to work with.
 The widget doesn't know how is the structure of the raw data it's